cilium/cilium/Documentation/network/l2-announcements.rst

 ----------

 The interfaces field is a list of regular expressions (`golang syntax <https://pkg.go.dev/regexp/syntax>`__) that determine over which network interfaces the selected services will be announced.
 This field is optional, if not specified all interfaces will be used.

 The expressions are OR-ed together, so any network device matching any of the expressions will be matched.

 L2 announcements only work if the selected devices are also part of the set of devices specified in the ``devices`` Helm option, see :ref:`NodePort Devices`.

 .. note::
-    This selector is NOT a security feature, services will still be available via interfaces when not advertised (for example by hard-coding ARP entries).
+    This selector is NOT a security feature, services will still be available via interfaces when not advertised (for example by setting permanent ARP/ND entries).

 IP Types
 --------

 The ``externalIPs`` and ``loadBalancerIPs`` fields determine what sort of IPs are announced.
 They are both set to ``false`` by default, so a functional policy should always have one or both set to ``true``.